UK Corporate Governance Code

 The audit committee assists the Board in discharging its responsibilities with regard to corporate governance, financial reporting and external and internal audits and controls, including, amongst other things, reviewing the Company’s annual financial statements, reviewing and monitoring the extent of the non audit services undertaken by external auditors, advising on the appointment of external auditors and reviewing the effectiveness of the Company’s internal controls and risk management systems.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.

-The membership of the Company’s audit committee comprises, Robin Taylor (chair), Mike O'Leary, Andy McKeon, Kevin Boyd, David Sides and (by invitation) Peter Southby and KPMG.
+The membership of the Company’s audit committee comprises, Kevin Boyd (Chair), Andy McKeon, Jen Byrne, Jayaprakasa (JP) Rangaswami and (by invitation), Patrick De Smedt, Andy Thorburn, Peter Southby and KPMG.
 The Audit Committee meets formally at least twice every year and otherwise as required.
 The Audit Committee meets with the Company’s external auditors at least once each year.

-You can download a copy of the audit committee's terms of reference here.
+Download a copy of the audit committee's terms of reference.

-The membership of the Company’s remuneration committee comprises, Andy McKeon (chair), Mike O'Leary, Robin Taylor, Kevin Boyd and David Sides.
-The remuneration committee meets at least twice a year and at such other times as the chairman of the committee requires.
+The membership of the Company’s remuneration committee comprises Andy McKeon (Chair), Patrick De Smedt, Kevin Boyd, Jen Byrne and JP Rangaswami.
+The remuneration committee meets at least twice a year and at such other times as the chair of the committee requires.

-The nomination committee comprises Mike O'Leary (chair),Robin Taylor, Andy McKeon, Kevin Boyd and David Sides.
-The nomination committee meets at least twice a year and at such other times as the Chairman of the commmittee requires.
+The nomination committee comprises Patrick De Smedt (Chair), Andy McKeon, Kevin Boyd, Jen Byrne and JP Rangaswami.
+The nomination committee meets at least twice a year and at such other times as the Chair of the commmittee requires.